Igrium/mc-world-export/doc/replay.md

 0.5, 0.5, 1.0;
 ```

-*All whitespace at the beginning of an entry is discarded.*
+*All whitespace at the beginning and end of an entry is discarded.*

 ***Animation example:***